wp-plugins/hidpi-gravatars/readme.txt

 Personal avatar note:  For best results when uploading a new avatar, use an image at least 128 x 128 pixels in size.
 The old "standard" size of 80 pixels will be inadequate on Retina displays.

 == Changelog ==

+= 1.5 =
+* Updated for WordPress 4.2, released 12 March 2015.
+* New logic adds compatibility with WordPress 4.2 alpha and future releases.
+* Old logic kept to also support old browsers that need this plugin even in WordPress 4.2.
+* Now always using srcset on admin pages when a supported browser is detected.
+* Removed the custom trigger, which was not compatible with the new srcset features.
+* Dropped support for WordPress less than 3.1.

 = 1.4.2 =
 * Fixed a minor bug, released 19 February 2015.